 Add and Drop Policies

 Classes may be added only within the first 5 days of the summer session or the first two weeks of the fall semester.
 After the second week of classes (the fifth day in a summer session), classes may be added only with the express approval of the Associate Dean and the instructor of the course in question.
 If a student drops a School of Law class at any time up to and including the last day of classes in the semester, the class enrollment will be canceled and will not appear on the student's record.

 Special Drop Rule

 The following courses have special No-Drop rules:

-- Trial Advocacy: after the fifth day of classes
+- Trial Advocacy - after the fifth day of class.

 Alternate Grading System

 The following courses are graded Credit/No Credit:

 - Criminal Prosecution Field Placement Program

 - Kansas Journal of Law and Public Policy I